 - Nagasaki Museum of History and Culture (Nagasaki Rekishi Bunka Hakubutsukan) 長崎歴史文化博物館 – The museum’s collection centers on historical materials and artifacts related to Nagasaki’s trade relations with the Dutch and the Chinese during the Edo Period as well as Nagasaki’s art works.
 The photography collection centers on vintage photos and camera equipment, especially by UENO Hikoma, a native of Nagasaki and one of Japan’s pioneering photographers in the 19th century.
 For the sake of preservation, the vintage photos are not normally exhibited.
 From Nagasaki Station, take the streetcar and get off at Sakura-machi and walk for 7 min.
 Phone: (095) 818-8366

-- Nagasaki Prefectural Nagasaki Library (Nagasaki-kenritsu Nagasaki Toshokan)
+- Nagasaki Prefectural & Omura City Library (formerly Nagasaki Prefectural Nagasaki Library)

 - Okinawa Prefectural Museum & Art Museum 沖縄県立博物館・美術館 県民ギャラリー1